Town Meeting

 When is Town Meeting?

-Per the bylaws, Hopkinton’s Annual Town Meeting typically begins on the first Monday in May at 7:00 PM.
+Per the bylaws, Hopkinton’s Annual Town Meeting typically begins on the first Saturday in May.
 Special Town Meetings are sometimes called by the Select Board if unexpected or time-sensitive issues come up at other times of the year.
 A petition of 200 voters may also call a Special Town Meeting.
-By tradition the meeting ends at 11:00 PM and continues on consecutive evenings from 7:00-11:00 PM until all articles are voted.
-Annual Town Meeting typically lasts 2-3 nights.
+If not completed on the first day, the meeting continues on a specified date and time until all articles are voted.
+Annual Town Meeting typically lasts 8-12 hours.

 Where is Town Meeting?